 Cellular office designs are implemented quickly and efficiently.
 Glass partition walls provide a good view of the full office and allow maximum natural light to penetrate throughout, whilst still protecting your staff.

 “In addition to screens and smaller individual offices, there are special surfaces which have an antibacterial feature which kills germs on contact,” continued Stuart.
 “This material can be used to create a number of surfaces and storage, including desks.
 It can help to reduce the spread of bacteria and other harmful microorganisms.”

 APSS can guide you to finding the best solution for your office space.
 We have 25 years of experience in creating productive, inspirational and efficient working environments.
 Get in touch with a member of the APSS team today.

 For more information please contact Sarah Barker at APSS on 01522 688 771 or Sarah.Barker@APSS.co.uk

 APSS are specialists in commercial interiors, office fit outs, car showroom refurbishments, healthcare interiors and educational interiors.

-Since 1997, the company has been helping businesses to refurbish their premises to ensure the best use of space and productivity – priding themselves on being an approachable and innovative interior fit out specialist with clear pricing and no hidden costs.
+Since 1997, the company has been helping businesses to refurbish their offices to ensure the best use of space and productivity.
+The company prides itself on being an approachable and innovative interior fit out specialist with clear pricing and no hidden costs.

-APSS is based in Lincoln, within the East Midlands, and operate UK wide.
+Based in Lincoln, within the East Midlands, APSS operates UK wide.